 - 1. The art, music, physical education or Spanish major - 2.
-The requirements for K-8 endorsement in art, music, physical education and Spanish (see above) - The secondary special methods course in your major (ART308, MUS308 (Vocal), MUS309 (Instrumental), KIN318 or LAN308) - 4.
-EDU311, General Methods in Secondary Education - 5.
+The requirements for the elementary endorsement in art, music, physical education and Spanish - The secondary special methods course in your major (ART308, MUS308 (Vocal), MUS309 (Instrumental), KIN318 or LAN308) - 4.
+EDU307, General Methods in Secondary Education - 5.
 EDU416, Vertical Student Teaching.
 Both the elementary and secondary level of student teaching may be combined within the 12-credit requirement.